openservicemesh/osm/docs/content/docs/install/manual_demo/_index.md

   - `cd osm`

-## Download the OSM command-line tool
+## Download and install the OSM command-line tool

 The `osm` command-line tool contains everything needed to install and configure Open Service Mesh.
 The binary is available on the [OSM GitHub releases page](https://github.com/openservicemesh/osm/releases/).